-- Viscosity has different effects.
-At the bubble growth stage, the damping effect can suppress bubble oscillations and therefore reducing interfacial instabilities.
-For bubble implosion, there exists a critical viscosity threshold.
-Below the threshold, bubble implosion may occur quickly but with less intensive shock wave due to the damping effect.
-Above the threshold, sufficient time is needed to accumulate energy for bubble implosion (need longer time for incubation), but once imploded, it produces much intensive shock waves which may overcome the viscous damping effect. - 2.
-For a system containing multiple bubbles, the shockwave generated by the implosion of one bubble can trigger chain implosion actions of other bubbles.
-In the chain implosion, the multiple shockwaves can be triggered in a few tens of nanoseconds and peak pressure could be much higher than those triggered only by the original ultrasound pressure fields. - 3.
-In addition to the most advanced in-situ and operando experimental approaches, this integrated model is an indispensable modelling tool for computational studies and optimization of the ultrasound-assisted chemical synthesis and sonoprocessing of materials.
+- 2. For a system containing multiple bubbles, the shockwave generated by the implosion of one bubble can trigger chain implosion actions of other bubbles.
+In the chain implosion, multiple shockwaves can be triggered in a few tens of nanoseconds and peak pressure could be much higher than those triggered only by the original ultrasound pressure fields. - 3.
+In addition to the most advanced in-situ and operando experimental approaches, this integrated model is an indispensable modelling tool for computational studies and optimizations of the ultrasound-assisted chemical synthesis and sonoprocessing of materials.